jakezatecky/d3-funnel/README.md

 	fillType: "solid",   // Either "solid" or "gradient"
 	isInverted: false,   // Whether the funnel is inverted
-	hoverEffects: false  // Whether the funnel has effects on hover };
+	hoverEffects: false  // Whether the funnel has effects on hover
+	dynamicArea: false   // Whether the funnel should calculate the blocks by
+	                     // the count values rather than equal heights };
 ```